Police arrest former Akal Takht Jathedar's son after recovery of arms, explosives | Law-Order

 He told them that the pistol recovered from him was part of a weapon consignment sent from across the border through drones in the past a few months.

 Gagandeep disclosed that a major part of the consignment was hidden by his close friend Gurmukh Singh, son of the former Akal Takht Jathedar.
-Thereafter on Thursday, police raided the house of Gurmukh at Hardyal Nagar in Jalandhar.
+Thereafter, police raided the house of Gurmukh at Hardyal Nagar in Jalandhar.

 The spokesperson said two hand grenades, a box of detonators, two tubes suspected to contain RDX, one roll of highly explosive yellow wire, Rs 3.75 lakh in cash, two pistols along with two magazines and 14 Indian passports were recovered from him.